-Health care professionals could also use the VR tool to educate family members or care partners of the type and degree of impairment their patients are experiencing in an effort to help create empathy and understanding for their condition.
+Health care professionals could also use the VR tool to educate patients and their care partners of the type and degree of impairment their patients are experiencing in an effort to help create empathy and understanding for their condition.

 Roles and Responsibilities

-This opportunity is looking for participants living with diabetes to view either traditional educational materials (videos, pamphlets) OR traditional materials and the STRATOS VR Diabetic Retinopathy module.
+This opportunity is looking for participants living with diabetes to view either traditional educational materials (videos, pamphlets) OR traditional materials and the STRATOS Virtual Reality Diabetic module.
 All participants will then be asked to complete a short questionnaire regarding their experience.

-The current phase of the study will be conducted in person at our downtown Edmonton testing location.
+The current phase of the study will be conducted in person at our Edmonton and Calgary testlng locations.

 Each participant will be scheduled for 1 session that will take about 20 minutes.